ionic-team/ionic-portals/website/docs/how-to/multiple-portals-single-web-app.md

 }
 ```

-## Injecting the Initial Context into the Web Application
+## Injecting the Initial Context Into the Web Application

 With this _initialContext_ value set, you can use this to properly navigate to the correct route within your Portal.
 The [Portals E-commerce example](../examples/ecommerce-app) uses this method.
 You can see how we [inject the context here on Github](https://github.com/ionic-team/portals-ecommerce-demo/blob/main/web/src/index.tsx) using the `Portal.getInitialContext()` function TODO: <-- Link to Web API Reference